brianz/blog/content/about.md

 I taught myself Python around 2001 and have been using continually since then and professionally since 2005.
 In addition to Python my current areas of interest are:

-- Docker &larr; *probably better described as my current love interest* &hearts;
+- Docker
+- Elixir and its ecosystem (Phoenix, Erlang)
 - Microservice design and architecture
 - Amazon web services
 - Scaling development teams and platforms